rackerlabs/support-how-to/content/how-to/cloud-servers/scheduled-images-faq/index.md

 The implementation uses the normal OpenStack snapshot process, so the created\_at timestamp is when the call occurred at the start of the snapshot.
-The image's availability time (when its status is ACTIVE) depends on factors such as the size of the image and overall network congestion in the cloud.
+The availability time of the image (when its status is ACTIVE) depends on factors such as the size of the image and overall network congestion in the cloud.
 {{</accordion>}}